 The Renewable Energy and Efficiency Workforce (RENEW) Training Program provides workforce training opportunities in HVAC and Electrical Trades

-The City of Charlotte, in partnership with Urban League of Central Carolinas, will provide 13-week classes will teach basic skills for the HVAC and Electrical industry and work to place graduates in successful full-time employment opportunities.
+The City of Charlotte, in partnership with Urban League of Central Carolinas and Goodwill Industries of Southern Piedmont, provide 13-16 week classes that teach basic skills for the HVAC and Electrical industry and work to place graduates in successful full-time employment opportunities.

-Occupational skills to be covered in this training program include:
+Occupational skills covered in this training program include:

 - Basic heating, ventilation, and air conditioning (“HVAC”) training, with an emphasis on energy efficiency and building automation systems

 - Basic electrical training that can lead to job placement in facility management, electrical trade work, solar/photovoltaic panel installation and maintenance, and/or vehicle maintenance and charging infrastructure careers